Impress your friends and family with this delicious vegan lentil bolognese recipe. It will even have the meat-eaters coming back for more!

 - Heat oil in a large saucepan.
 Add chopped onions and garlic.
 Cook on a low heat for a few minutes or until soft.

 - Pour in chopped tomatoes and vegetable stock.
-Add tomato puree, salt to taste, pepper to taste and a pinch of oregano to the saucepan and stir.
-Bring to a boil and leave to cook on a medium heat for 6-8 minutes.
+Add tomato puree, vinegar, worcester sauce, salt to taste, pepper to taste and a pinch of oregano to the saucepan and stir.
+Bring to a boil and leave to cook on medium heat for 6-8 minutes.

 - Add lentils to the sauce pan and bring to a boil and adjust the seasoning if necessary.
 Cook on a low/medium heat for 10-12 minutes and stir from time to time until lentils are soft.